Monday, October 27, 2025

 Take Note:

 *Everyday students make a goal for what page they will read to in their book that evening.
 We have talked about making realistic yet challenging goals.
 Each child is expected to read at least 15-20 minutes a day Monday-Thursday, and at least one time over the weekend.
-I monitor each child's progress with their independent reading as it is an important part of our reading program.
+I monitor each child's progress with their independent reading.

 Dates to Remember: